microsoft/FluidFramework/docs/content/docs/recipes/teams.md

 };
 ```

 1. Replace `TODO: 4` with the following code.
-The client is a new instance of the `AzureClient`, where it supports both remote (Azure Fluid Relay) and local mode (Azure Local Service).

 ```ts
 const client = new AzureClient(connectionConfig);